nikheelpandey/nikheelpandey.github.io/_posts/2024-12-5-mesa-optimiser.md

 A **Mesa Optimizer** is an emergent phenomenon in advanced machine learning systems.
 It refers to a situation where a model (e.g., a neural network) develops an internal optimization process as a subgoal to achieve the objectives set during its training.

+An example would be **Natural Selection**.
+Natural selection is an optimization process that optimizes for reproductive fitness.
+Natural selection produced humans, who are themselves optimizers.
+Humans are therefore mesa-optimizers of natural selection.

 This concept can arise in the following way:

 1. **Base Optimizer**: The initial optimization algorithm (e.g., gradient descent) is used to train the model.